rasky/small64/README.md

 that appears to work perfectly fine on most console at least when they are semi-warm.
 In the end, our RAM init code is just 0x2ec bytes, before compression.

-This was quite an achievement and opened up the door to

 Compression
 ===========
 For ROM compression, we needed something that could run on the MIPS CPU,